hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ## Actions

-Use actions in the Page Header to highlight page-level functions and actions that impact the page as a whole.
-Common components used to perform actions within the Page Header are [Buttons](/components/button) and [Dropdowns](/components/dropdown) and can include:
+Use [Buttons](/components/button) and [Dropdowns](/components/dropdown) in the Page Header to highlight page-level functions and actions that impact the page as a holistcally.

 - Creating new objects that are contained within the page
 - Surfacing management details like connecting to an API